2nd ACM International Conference on AI in Finance (ICAIF’21)

 - For additional information on formatting, please consult the ACM website.

-In addition to the paper content (PDF document), the paper title, author names, contact details, and the text of a brief abstract must be submitted electronically through the ICAIF-2020 paper submission site.
-Authors will also be asked to provide a paragraph, separate from the abstract, explaining “why this paper should be published at ICAIF.”
+In addition to the paper content (PDF document), the paper title, author names, contact details, and the text of a brief abstract must be submitted electronically through the ICAIF’21 paper submission site.

 At least one author of each accepted paper is required to attend the conference to present the work.

 - Submission will be via CMT.
-Follow this link to submit your paper: https://cmt3.research.microsoft.com/ICAIF2020/Submission/Index
+Follow this link to submit your paper: To be added.

 There will be no rebuttal period.